October 1, 2025

 Daily Drawings by Pep Carrió

-That's what I call dedication.
-Artist Pep Carrió has done a daily sketchbook drawing everyday for the last two decades.
-Kind of insane to see this level of dedication the the craft.
-But it's exactly what I think is needed if you plan to be one of the best in whatever you do.
+Artist Pep Carrió has done a daily sketchbook drawing every day for the last two decades.
+Insane dedication, but exactly what’s needed if you want to be among the best in your craft.

 One Tweet